gtiwari-bidmc/LD_Score_Estimation_wiki/Genetic-Correlation.md

 	Intercept: 1.0013 (0.0093)
 	Ratio: 0.0092 (0.065)

 The next section shows the genetic covariance.
 Genetic covariance will be biased downwards by GC correction.
 The intercept is shown on the same scale as the single-trait LD Score regression intercept.
-Multiply by sqrt(N<sub>1</sub>N<sub>2</sub>( in order to obtain an intercept on the N<sub>s</sub>*gencov scale.
+Multiply by sqrt(N<sub>1</sub>N<sub>2</sub>) in order to obtain an intercept on the N<sub>s</sub>*gencov scale.
+The data we are using have no sample overlap, so the intercept is less than one standard error away from zero.

 	Genetic Covariance
 	------------------